namor5772/WeatherStation/README.md

 ## Assemble weather station

-This is the best view of **WeatherStationMain1.per** for building the Vero board circuit.
+This following is the best view of **WeatherStationMain1.per** for building the Vero board circuit.
 It displays component designators and not values.
 Print it out 100% scale and stick it onto the track-free side of the board.

 ![alt text](images/VeeCAD2.png "Vero Board circuit layout file - alt view ")